Chr15w1986/Javascript_PP2/README.md

 * Future features:
     * I would add a highest score `Scoreboard` for competitions
     * Add an option for the user to set their own timer `Value`
-    * Add an option for the user to set different difficulty levels,
+    * Add an option for the user to set different difficulty levels
-        * I.e The speed the timer reduces by,
+        * I.e., the speed the timer reduces by
-        * The timer becomes easier or harder to see by adjusting the transparency level,
+        * The timer becomes easier or harder to see by adjusting the transparency level
         * An option to stop the timer at a randomly set time rather than zero

 * Layout and content: